 So, You Want a FinTech Charter?

 FinTech Charter.
-There's nothing new about special purpose national bank charters.
-The OCC has chartered special purpose institutions for years (though fewer in recent years).
+There's nothing new about special-purpose national bank charters.
+The OCC has chartered special-purpose institutions for years (though fewer in recent years).
 These institutions range from credit card banks to trust banks.
 A list of those institutions can be found here.

-To qualify as a special purpose national bank, a FinTech company must generally limit its activities to one or more of the three core functions within the "business of banking," such as (i) receiving deposits, (ii) paying checks (through electronic payments), or (iii) lending money (making loans, discount notes, purchasing permissible debt securities, or engaging in lease-financing transactions).
+To qualify as a special-purpose national bank, a FinTech company must generally limit its activities to one or more of the three core functions within the "business of banking," such as (i) receiving deposits, (ii) paying checks (through electronic payments), or (iii) lending money (making loans, discount notes, purchasing permissible debt securities, or engaging in lease-financing transactions).

 What's the Big Deal?
 The competitive premise is that the OCC's proposal would extend the regulations and privileges of a special purpose national bank charter to FinTech firms, which will enable FinTechs to maintain certain regulatory advantages over their nonbank competitors.

 But, will a FinTech Charter really provide a competitive advantage to those firms?
 Do those advantages outweigh the cost and effort required to obtain a FinTech Charter?
 Let’s explore the benefits and drawbacks of the proposed charter.

 · Interest Rate Exportation.
 The interest rate exportation doctrine allows national banks to charge, or “export,” the maximum interest rate of its “home state” in loan transactions in other states without regard to the usury laws of those states.
 A FinTech Charter would provide FinTechs significant flexibility as firms would otherwise be required to comply with state-specific interest rate caps and usury laws.